[0.9.1] Showed focus distance is wrong (at least for D5000)

 The behaviour is the same with the original RAW.

-#3 Updated by Jose Carlos Garcia Sogo about 7 years ago
+#3 Updated by Jose Carlos Garcia Sogo over 7 years ago

 - % Done changed from 20 to 90

 - Target version changed from --- to Candidate for next minor release

 - Assignee set to Jose Carlos Garcia Sogo

 - Status changed from Incomplete to Fixed: To be cherry-picked